zenoix/zenoix-blog/src/content/blog/nix-development-environments.md

 Why did I show the use of Nix's ephemeral shell?
 Well, that's because it's the basis of the development environments I'm introducing today.
 You can have an ephemeral shell with a set of packages for one project and another ephemeral shell with a different set of packages without the two conflicting.

+Another advantage you get is due to the reproducibility that is intrinsic to how Nix works when using flakes.
+You can create a `flake.nix` (and corresponding `flake.lock`) file, then share that to other members of your project through something like a GitHub repository.
+They can then use that to completely reproduce the development environment.
+Why is that useful?
+Well, it means that every member of the team has full confidence that the packages they're using to develop the software is the same as everyone else's.
+No more missing packages or differing versions.

+Overall, using Nix significantly reduces the hassle of coordinating each member's development environment and provides assurance that everyone's environment is correct.

+## Real World Example Of Using Nix For Dev Environments

+[Bellroy](https://bellroy.com), an Australian company that makes and sells bags, wallets, and other accessories, uses Nix for their development environments.
+They use Nix for their development environments to ensure that they are reproducible across different team members' development machines.
+One nice perk they found was that by distributing the instructions to build development environments using a `shell.nix` file (more on this in the next section), it was

+> a great way to get started because it doesn’t ask developers to radically change their workflows, and allows them to trial Nix at their own pace.

+By introducing Nix to developers using Nix development environments, it allows the adoption of Nix (which has a reputation for being complicated) at a company much easier.

+You can find out more about how Bellroy uses Nix [in their post here](https://exploring-better-ways.bellroy.com/the-history-of-nix-at-bellroy.html).

 ## Real World Example Of Using Nix For Dev Environments